spacetelescope/jwst/docs/jwst/stpipe/user_step.rst

 description of the contents.
 The rest of this documented will focus on the step parameters themselves.

-All step parameters appear under the ``parameters:`` section and indented.
+All step parameters appear under the ``parameters:`` section, and they must be indented.
 The amount of indentation does not matter, as long as all parameters are indented equally.

 Every step configuration file must contain the parameter ``class``, followed by the optional ``name`` followed by any parameters that are specific to the step